 Citizens expect public digital services to be useful, usable, and secure.
 When the security of these services are compromised and exploited by malicious actors, real people are put at risk of any number of cyber-related crimes such as identity theft.
 As stewards of public trust, the government must hold itself to the highest, most appropriate levels of security standards in order to protect the people it serves.
 Unfortunately, the combination of limited resources and expanding attack surface areas are creating even more opportunities for adversaries.
 To counteract this trend, more and more organizations are embracing the use of bug bounties, a crowdsourced approach to security research.
 Through the power of the crowd, bug bounties can uncover 8x more critical vulnerabilities than traditional penetration testing and security assessments.

 At Skylight, we know firsthand how integrating bug bounties into government’s DevSecOps processes — even before systems are deployed into production (“shift-left security”) — can produce far more robust and secure services.
-That’s why we’re excited to announce our new bug bounty solution in partnership with Bugcrowd, a platform for connecting organizations to a crowd of trusted security researchers.
+That’s why we’re excited to announce our new bug bounty solution.

 For those new to crowdsourced approaches to white hacking, bug bounties are programs in which organizations pay rewards to independent security researchers who find and report hackable vulnerabilities in their systems.
 The first official pay-for-bugs program was launched by Netscape in 1995.
 Since then, Google (Security Reward Programs), Facebook (Bug Bounty), Microsoft (Bug Bounty Programs), and many other high-tech companies have launched their own successful programs.
 In 2016, bug bounties made their way into the federal government for the first time when the Department of Defense (DoD) launched the “Hack the Pentagon” pilot.
 The DoD ended up resolving more than 138 unique vulnerabilities found by 58 different security researchers.
 Recognizing the success of the DoD’s pilot, several other agencies have begun looking into and experimenting with bug bounty programs — such as Hack the Army and Hack the Air Force.
 Not to be outdone, even Congress is looking into formalizing the use of bug bounties as a standard federal security practice.